mpkocher/pbsmrtpipe/docs/getting_started.rst

 You can adjust ``max_nproc`` and max_nchunks`` in the preset.xml to consume as many queue slots as you desire, but note that the number of slots consumed will be the product of the two numbers.
+For some shorter jobs (typically with low-volume input data), it may make more sense to run the job unchunked but still distribute tasks to the cluster (where they will still use multiple cores if allowed).

 Once you are satisfied with the settings, add it to your command like this::